austintheriot/presto-web-app/README.md

 ## 🎵 About the Project

 Presto is a React single-page web app designed and developed by musicians for musicians.
-In today's day and age, meeting (and hiring) local musicians should be easy, but until now, there hasn't been a social media space for musicians to connect with other musicians from their communities.
+In today's day and age, meeting local musicians should be easy, but until now, there hasn't been a social media space for musicians to connect with other musicians from their communities.
 Especially today, in the wake of the COVID-19 pandemic, local communities have become more fragmented